heroku/heroku-buildpack-php/support/installer/README.md

 It utilizes the following environment variables:

-- `$COMPOSER` and `$COMPOSER_LOCK` for the project `composer.json` and `composer.lock` file names;
+- `$COMPOSER` and `$COMPOSER_LOCK` for the project `composer.json` and `composer.lock` file names
 - `$HEROKU_PHP_DEFAULT_RUNTIME_VERSION` with the default version selection string for PHP runtimes (differs by stack)
 - `$HEROKU_PHP_INSTALL_DEV` (which is an empty string when installing on Heroku CI)
-- `$STACK` for the name of the current stack ("heroku-20" etc)
+- `$STACK` for the name of the current stack ("heroku-20" etc).

 First, it generates a list of all repositories that should be used.
 Packagist gets disabled as a repository (we do not want to install public packages here), then a `path` type repository (forcing copying vs symlinking, due to different filesystems at build time and runtime) points Composer to our installer plugin (given to the program as the first argument).

-Next, it lists all `composer` type repositories - that's usually the default platform repository, plus any other custom repositories given by the user, and they're given as arguments to the.
-These are given as additional arguments to the program.
+Next, it lists all `composer` type repositories - that's usually the default platform repository, plus any other custom repositories given by the user, which are all passed as additional arguments to the program.

 For each package listed as a dependency in the project's `composer.lock`, it then writes a metapackage of the same name and version to a list of `path` `repositories` in "`platform.json`".
-For each platform package entries in the original package's `require` section, it rewrites that entry with a prefix of "heroku-sys/", so if a package requires "ext-mbstring", it writes "heroku-sys/ext-mbstring" into the metapackage's `require` section instead.
+For each platform package dependency listed in the original package's `require` section, it rewrites that entry to have a prefix of "`heroku-sys/`"  (e.g. if a package requires "`ext-mbstring`", it writes "`heroku-sys/ext-mbstring`" into the metapackage's `require` section instead).

-To this same list, it also writes a metapackage named `composer.json/composer.lock` (this makes for nice output in the case of package resolution failures) containing all of the project's direct platform package `require`s from `composer.json`, and places that package into the `require` section of "`platform.json`" along with all the userland dependency metapackages from the paragraph above, as well as a few default platform packages such as `heroku-sys/composer` (along with a require for the lock file's `composer-plugin-api` version, which will automatically ensure the correct installation of Composer 1 or Composer 2), or `heroku-sys/apache`.
+To this same list, it also writes a metapackage named `composer.json/composer.lock` (this makes for nice output in the case of package resolution failures) containing all of the project's direct platform package `require`s from `composer.json`.
+That package is added to the `require` section of "`platform.json`" along with all the userland dependency metapackages from the paragraph above, as well as a few default platform package dependencies, for example `heroku-sys/composer` (along with a require for the lock file's `composer-plugin-api` version, which will automatically ensure the correct installation of Composer 1 or Composer 2), or `heroku-sys/apache` and `heroku-sys/nginx`.

 Any `minimum-stability` and `prefer-stable` settings from `composer.lock` are carried over, and special logic is applied to stability flags from a project's root platform package `require`s - as these requires are "collected" in the `composer.json/composer.lock` metapackage, an additional "dummy" entry for platform requirements with a stability flag (e.g. `"ext-redis":"^5.0@RC"`) must also be written to the root `require` section of "`platform.json`".